The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in North Carolina, US

 English

-Syed Hussain is a Neurologist in Wilmington, North Carolina.
-Dr. Hussain has been practicing medicine for over 20 years and is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Essential Tremor, Parkinson's Disease, Movement Disorders, and REM Behavior Disorder.
+Syed Hussain is a Neurologist practicing medicine in Wilmington, North Carolina.
+He has been practicing medicine for over 21 years.
+Dr. Hussain is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Parkinson's Disease, Movement Disorders, and REM Behavior Disorder.
+Dr. Hussain is board certified in Neurology.

 Advanced in Opsoclonus-Myoclonus Syndrome